 Formerly, Mr. Misha was General Director of the Albanian Ministry of Culture, Youth and Sports, in the first post-communist government (1992-1993).
 After, from 1993 to 2000, he was Programs Director of the Open Society Foundation for Albania.

-Sašo Ordanoski's professional carrier spans over 25 years, with considerable experience in journalism, PR, and public communications both in national and international arena.
-An awarded journalist, he is a regular contributor to a number of local and international printed/electronic media.
-He was managing director and editor-in-chief of the national public broadcaster Macedonian TV and managing director of the national commercial TV Alsat-M. He founded and coached for more than a decade the weekly Forum newsmagazine, and worked as Macedonian founder and country editor for the London based Institute for War and Peace Reporting.
-For a couple of years he worked with the World Bank in the area of external affairs.
-He is a consultant to a number of international organizations and institutions on media, democracy, security and political issues, including UNDP, EU, and NATO.
+Sašo Ordanoski's professional career comprises a wide range of experience in journalism, PR, and public communications in both the national and international arena.
+A decorated journalist, he is a regular contributor to a number of local and international printed/electronic media.
+He was managing director and editor-in-chief of the national public broadcaster ‘Macedonian TV ‘and managing director of the national commercial TV ‘Alsat-M’.
+He founded the weekly Forum newsmagazine and worked as Macedonian founder and country editor for the London based’ Institute for War and Peace Reporting’.
+He has also worked with the World Bank, UNDP and NATO among others.

 Before joining the CDRSEE in 2002, he worked as a journalist for 26 years.He spent his last two years as Moscow Correspondent for the BBC and before that worked for 4 years as the Balkans Correspondent, covering the region through the tumultuous 1990s.
 He started his journalistic career in Radio Belgrade and joined the BBC World Service in 1986.
 Sebek is also lecturing at a postgraduate course in Human rights at Vienna University.

 Ioannis Tsormpatzoglou has been Vice President for Operation and Planning at Anatolia College since 2009.

 In 1995, he became a member of the Faculty of Political Science at ACT, while working for the Federation of Northern Greek Industries, and since then has served the College in a variety of administrative positions, including Director of Global Education and Director of Institutional Advancement.

 He joined the CDRSEE Board of Directors in 2015.